wp-plugins/wpdiscuz/readme.txt

 * | Adds interactive comment box on posts and other content types
 * | Responsive comments form and comment threads design
 * | Clean, simple and easy user interface and user experience
+* | Live update of new comments with notifier buttons
-* | Fast and easy comment form with ajax validation and data submitting
+* | Multi-level (nested) comment threads, with maximum levels depth setting option
 * | Allows to create a new discussion thread and reply to existing comment
 * | Ajax button "Load More Comments" instead of simple comments pagination
+* | Different comment date formats, reflects Wordpress date format settings
+* | Automatic URLs to link conversion in comment texts
+* | Multiple line-breaks (limited by Wordpress comment filter)
+* | Comment author notification options with special checkboxes on comment form
+* | Ability to add comment system on attachment pages if it's allowed by Wordpress
+* | Fast and easy comment form with ajax validation and data submitting
 * | Fully integrated and compatible with Wordpress
 * | Uses Wordpress Comment system with all managing functions and features
 * | Uses WP Avatar System, fully compatible with BuddyPress and other profiling plugins